DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: DSL and Operators

 \subsection{Programming Model}

-\topic{Documents and Datasets} \docetl processes collections of documents.
+\docetl processes collections of documents.
 A {\em document} comprises a set (or dictionary) of key (or equivalently, attribute)-value pairs, represented as a JSON object.
-For example, a police record could be a set of key-value pairs, where one key corresponds to the OCR output of the PDF, while other keys could capture metadata such as responding agency, file name, or creation date.
-A collection of documents or {\em dataset}, is a list of such documents, represented as a JSON array.
-This choice of data representation allows for flexibility in handling various data types and degrees of structure, while enabling easy referencing of data within operation prompts.
-Documents can include nesting, e.g., a police record could have a \ttt{related\_documents} key that contains an array of other dictionary-type objects, such as witness statements or evidence logs, each with their own set of key-value pairs.
+For example, a police record could be a set of key-value pairs, where one key corresponds to the OCR output of the PDF, while other keys could capture metadata such as agency, file name, or creation date.
+A collection of documents or {\em dataset}, is a JSON array.
+This data representation lets us handle various data types and degrees of structure and easily reference data within operation prompts.
+Documents can be nested, e.g., a police record may contain an array of \ttt{related\_documents} that each contain witness statements or evidence logs that are further nested.

-\topic{\docetl DSL} \docetl employs YAML as its domain-specific language (DSL) for defining data processing pipelines.
-We chose YAML for several reasons.
+\topic{\docetl DSL} \docetl employs YAML as its domain-specific language (DSL) to define data processing pipelines, for several reasons.
 First, YAML is flexible in accommodating complex multi-line prompts and examples, as well as output schemas and validation mechanisms, while intermixing formatting with arguments in Jinja~\cite{jinja}.
 Second, YAML is human-readable and doesn't require extensive coding expertise.
 Third, it is commonly used in industry for describing data pipelines (Apache Airflow, dbt, Prefect) and services (Kubernetes, Docker, Circle/Gitlab CI/CD).
-Finally, YAML serves as a simple intermediate format for representing the \docetl optimized pipelines for human inspection, as well as for the no-code interface we plan to build, where users will provide data and natural language descriptions, with \docetl generating optimized pipelines.
+Finally, YAML serves as a simple intermediate format for representing the \docetl-optimized pipelines for human inspection, as well as for our no-code interface\techreport{, where users will provide data and natural language descriptions, with \docetl generating optimized pipelines}.
 That said, our optimization techniques are not dependent on YAML and are also applicable to other frameworks.